Home Compare GET.PA vs MAA

 Relative Position vs Comparable Companies

-Getlink SE ranks near the top of the group on growth; Mid-America Apartment Communities, Inc. sits in the weaker half.
+Getlink SE sits in the stronger part of the group on profitability, while Mid-America Apartment Communities, Inc. is closer to mid-pack.

 Stability